joomengine/jcb-documentation/071-Reuse-Custom-Code.md

 A developer (Alex Dings) posed a question on the JCB forum:

-> “I have several admin views that share generic code, but some views require specific variations.
-How can I efficiently maintain this structure?”
+> "I have several admin views that share generic code, but some views require specific variations.
+How can I efficiently maintain this structure?"

 ### Common Challenges: